 The feds are making their case for warrantless tracking of citizens in a re-trial of an accused drug dealer whose conviction was thrown out by the Supreme Court in its decision in the case of United States v.
 Jones.

 In the Jones case the high court held that warrantless installation of tracking devices on cars was unconstitutional.
 In light of that decision, lawyers for the federal government are shifting their focus to Jones’s cellphone tracking data.
+Carrying rugged handheld GPS devices for your own use is good, being unaware you are carrying such device to track you is one thing that is very controversial.

 Wired describes the decision and the White House’s reaction: